Americold Realty Trust (NYSE:COLD) Updates FY 2021 Earnings Guidance

-In other Americold Realty Trust news, insider Thomas C. Novosel sold 28,948 shares of the company’s stock in a transaction on Tuesday, February 23rd.
+In other Americold Realty Trust news, insider Thomas C. Novosel sold 28,948 shares of the firm’s stock in a transaction that occurred on Tuesday, February 23rd.
 The stock was sold at an average price of $37.09, for a total value of $1,073,681.32.
-Following the completion of the sale, the insider now directly owns 5,366 shares in the company, valued at approximately $199,024.94.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Fred W. Boehler sold 191,097 shares of the stock in a transaction on Tuesday, February 23rd.
-The stock was sold at an average price of $37.00, for a total value of $7,070,589.00.
-Following the transaction, the chief executive officer now owns 449,368 shares of the company’s stock, valued at $16,626,616.
+Following the completion of the transaction, the insider now directly owns 5,366 shares in the company, valued at $199,024.94.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, EVP James C. Snyder, Jr. sold 7,047 shares of the firm’s stock in a transaction that occurred on Tuesday, May 11th.
+The shares were sold at an average price of $37.77, for a total value of $266,165.19.
+Following the completion of the transaction, the executive vice president now owns 26,536 shares of the company’s stock, valued at $1,002,264.72.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 225,545 shares of company stock valued at $8,347,220.
-0.42% of the stock is owned by company insiders.
+Over the last 90 days, insiders sold 232,592 shares of company stock valued at $8,613,386.
+Corporate insiders own 0.42% of the company’s stock.

 Americold is the world's largest publicly traded REIT focused on the ownership, operation, acquisition and development of temperature-controlled warehouses.
 Based in Atlanta, Georgia, Americold owns and operates 185 temperature-controlled warehouses, with over 1 billion refrigerated cubic feet of storage, in the United States, Australia, New Zealand, Canada, and Argentina.